talha12345678/UEllamaCpp/README.md

-# Using Unreal Engine with llama.cpp For AMD GPU.
+# Using Unreal Engine with llama.cpp for AMD GPU.

 ### Requires following libs:
 - OpenMP(libomp.lib)